mckellwoodland/gan_anom_detect/README.md

 # Statistical Testing

-Permutation tests can be performed with `permutation_test.sh` by providing paths to the CSV files with bootstrapped AUROCs to be compared `--csv1` and `--csv1`.
+Permutation tests can be performed with `permutation_test.sh` by providing paths to the CSV files with bootstrapped AUROCs to be compared, `--csv1` and `--csv2`.
 This is a one-sided permutation test that evaluates whether the mean of the first population is larger than the mean of the second.
 The simulated power of each calculation will be printed, along with the p-value of the executed test.
 By default, 100,000 permutations will be performed for each test.